 I made us these shirts using iron on glitter (HTV).
 The part that took the longest was coming up with the design, the rest was just setting it to print, “weeding” it (removing the unnecessary glitter vinyl pieces, and then ironing it on.
 A few tips–iron ons get cut in reverse because you then flip them over to iron them, so be sure to set your design to “mirror” prior to cutting.
 Also, don’t iron directly onto the vinyl.
 I used a thin cotton fabric between the iron and the vinyl, this way it didn’t overheat or melt the vinyl.
 Here’s a picture of the shirt, it made it easy for me on party day because I didn’t have to figure out what outfit I was going to wear!

-2. Vases for centerpieces: The colors of the party were black, white, and gold.
-I found these great simple vases at the Dollar Tree near me and then we placed some duct tape around a few sections and spray painted the rest with a metallic gold paint.
+Vases for centerpieces: The colors of the party were black, white, and gold.
+I found these great simple vases at the Dollar Tree near me.
+We placed some duct tape around a few sections and spray painted the rest with a metallic gold paint.
 We peeled off the tape, and it made the vases look more interesting and customized.
 After that, it was easy to cut “fifty and fabulous” on regular black vinyl, weed it (it was a nightmare since the letters were so thin), and then transfer it to the vase.

 Once these were done, we spray painted the “Jodie’s” in gold glitter and the “50th” in black.
 Then I just superglued the Jodie’s on top of the 50th, and used a sturdy straw to create the “stick” part.
 I also added a second straw on the bottom to give it more height.
 Put these in the vases, add some roses, and the centerpieces are done!